Double-double: FIBA European Champions Cup and EuroLeague

 Much like the WNBA, there are a few reasons why triple-doubles are far more rare in the EuroLeague than in the NBA.
-The games are 40 minutes long—8 minutes shorter than in the NBA—there are 30 games in a season compared to the NBA's 82, and various rules—such as those on assists—are stricter than that of the NBA.
-As of 2019, only seven triple-doubles have been recorded in Euroleague history, and only three in the modern era of Euroleague basketball (since 2000).
-The following is a list of all seven of these triple-doubles:
+The games are 40 minutes long — 8 minutes shorter than in the NBA — there are 34 games in a season compared to the NBA's 82, and various rules — such as those on assists — are stricter than that of the NBA.
+As of 2024, only eight triple-doubles have been recorded in EuroLeague history, and only four in the modern era of Euroleague basketball (since 2000).
+The following is a list of all eight of these triple-doubles:

 Quadruple-double

 A quadruple-double is a single-game performance by a player who accumulates ten or more in four of five statistical categories—points, rebounds, assists, steals, and blocked shots—in a game.
 This feat is extremely rare: only four players have officially recorded a quadruple-double in National Basketball Association (NBA) history.
 The first American male player above the high school level to officially record a quadruple-double was Nate Thurmond, who achieved this feat in 1974 while playing for the NBA's Chicago Bulls.
 The first American female player above the high school level to officially record a quadruple-double was Ann Meyers, who achieved this feat in 1978 while playing for the UCLA Bruins, when women's college sports were under the auspices of the AIAW.

 The first male player in NCAA Division I history to record a quadruple-double was Lester Hudson in 2007.
 The first Division I women's player to have officially recorded a quadruple-double since the NCAA began sponsoring women's sports in 1981–82 was Veronica Pettry of Loyola–Chicago in 1989.
 Only three other women have done so since, and the only player to have recorded a quadruple-double since 1993 is Shakyla Hill of Grambling State, who accomplished the feat in 2018 and 2019.
 An earlier player, Jackie Spencer of Louisville, accomplished the feat against Cincinnati during the 1984–85 season, but the NCAA did not record assists and steals throughout Division I women's basketball at that time.
 The Metro Conference, then home to both schools, did officially record these statistics, but the NCAA did not start doing so until 1985–86 for assists and 1987–88 for steals.